woshiyyya/CUJ/notebooks/madewithml/issues.md

 total 627M
 drwxr-xr-x 2 ray users 4.0K Jul 17 11:40 .
 drwxr-xr-x 3 ray users 4.0K Jul 17 10:52 ..
--rw------- 1 ray users 778M Jul 17 11:40 core.68866 <-
+-rw------- 1 ray users 778M Jul 17 11:40 core.68866 <- This one
 -rw-r--r-- 1 ray users 1.1K Jul 17 11:40 issues.md
 -rw-r--r-- 1 ray users  774 Jul 17 10:52 kill.py
 -rw-r--r-- 1 ray users 265K Jul 17 11:40 madewithml.ipynb
 ```

-The huge core dumps leads to this failure below.
-This file should not be placed in the current working directory.
+Ray will set up the runtime env by packaging all the files in the current working directory and sending them to the remote node.
+Huge core dumps cause this failure:

 ```
 RuntimeEnvSetupError: Failed to set up runtime environment.
 Failed to upload package /tmp/ray_latest_runtime_env.zip to the Ray cluster: Package size (777.48MiB) exceeds the maximum size of 500.00MiB.
 You can exclude large files using the 'excludes' option to the runtime_env or provide a remote URI of a zip file using protocols such as 's3://', 'https://' and so on, refer to https://docs.ray.io/en/latest/ray-core/handling-dependencies.html#api-reference.
 ```

 **Workaround:** Maunally delete the dump files.

-**Action:** Discuss with Core team and move this out of CWD?
+**Action:** This file should not be placed in the current working directory.
+Discuss with Core team and move this out of CWD?

 ## 3. HF dataset cache file not found